fabian-gubler/bachelor-thesis/README.md

 Here comes a short introduction

 ## Open Questions
-Lis all open questions for ronny
+List all open questions for ronny

 ## Pending Tasks